grro/openhab_pythonrule_engine/README.md

 **Rules**

-To trigger a rule methode the **@when** decorator has to be used.
-Currently, the conditions listed below are supported
+To trigger a rule method, the **@when** decorator must be used.
+Currently the conditions listed below are supported

 | condition  | example | description  |
 |---|---|---|